technosight/dataframe_comparator/readme.md

 ## Pandas Dataframe Comparator

-On one project I found out that comparison of two pandas dataframes is quite handy for test automation.
+It happened that comparison of two pandas dataframes could be quite handy for test automation.
 I picked up an original idea somewhere on Internet and modified it for my needs.
-This class falls into a category of Utilities.
-Please, feel free to copy it, if you find it useful.

 The ```DfComparator``` takes two pandas dataframes and returns an empty dataframe in case if those two dataframes are equal or a dataframe that contains all found differences.
 Result dataframe has an index that identifies the location of found